• Skip to primary navigation

 Instructions

-• Whisk flours, sugar, baking powder, salt, dry mustard and cayenne together in a medium bowl.
-In another bowl or large measuring cup, whisk melted butter and egg together.
-Whisk in milk until combined.
+1. Whisk 1 cup all purpose flour, 1 cup whole wheat flour, 1 Tablespoon sugar, 1 teaspoon baking powder, 1 teaspoon salt, ⅛ teaspoon dry mustard, and pinch cayenne together in a medium bowl.
+In another bowl or large measuring cup, whisk the melted butter and 1 large egg together.
+Whisk in 1 ¾ cup milk or buttermilk until combined.

-• Make a hole in the center of the dry ingredients.
+2. Make a hole in the center of the dry ingredients.
 Pour milk mixture in and stir gently until milk mixture is just incorporated but still lumpy.
-Fold in sausage and cheese.
-Batter will be thick.
+Fold in the cooked sausage and ¾ cup shredded cheddar cheese.
+The batter will be thick.

-• Heat waffle iron.
-Spread batter evenly over iron and cook according to your waffle iron's directions.
+3. Grease the waffle iron with cooking spray or brush with cooking oil.
+Heat waffle iron.
+Spread the batter evenly over the iron and cook according to your waffle iron's directions.
 The waffle should stop steaming and be golden brown when you remove it.
-Repeat with remaining waffles.
+Repeat with remaining the remaining batter, re-greasing the waffle iron as needed.
 Serve or cool completely on a wire rack and freeze in an airtight container or freezer bag.
 Reheat in the toaster.

 Notes